jedmundo/react-state-without-redux/README.md

 This project shows an example of how you can setup a local context/store/state for scenarios where components need to exchange data without having to use `react-redux`.
 I even added a global state if you really need to have a shared state between all components in your project.

-This implementation was done only using `React's Context API + Hooks` for setting up the redux stores and `async/await` + `Axios` to deal with async requests.
+This implementation was based [on this article](https://itnext.io/replace-redux-state-with-react-hooks-and-context-7906e0fd5521)  and was done only using `React's Context API + Hooks` for setting up the redux stores and `async/await` + `Axios` to deal with async requests.

 Technologies used: `React, React router, Styled-Components, Axios,Typescript`